What Is Wait & Weight Killing Method?

 - Only in cases of diffused gas Kicks with gas far up the annulus will significant choke adjustments be needed during this period.

-7- After kill mud has reached the Drilling Bit, the Drill Pipe pressure is maintained at the Final Circulating Pressure, until the kill mud returns to surface.
+7- In Wait & Weight Kill Method, and after kill mud has reached the Drilling Bit, the Drill Pipe pressure is maintained at the Final Circulating Pressure until the kill mud returns to the surface.